-There are also some more complicated therapies in the process of development, but it appears that it will be quite some time before an ideal cure for cancer is found.
+There are also some more complicated therapies in the process of development, but it appears that it will be quite sometime before an ideal cure for cancer is found.
 However, there is still a lot of scope in developing existing modes of treatment so as to at least limit side effects and provide a non-recurring cure for one of the most dreaded diseases.

-A significant limitation of conventional drugs is the field of recurrence.
+A significant limitation of conventional drugs in the field of recurrence.
 There is a great amount of heterogeneity within the cells of a single tumor.
 As the tumor increases in size, some of the cells get lesser blood supply causing them to divide at a reduced pace compared to others in the same tumor.

 This results in making some cells resistant to drugs and they can survive even after the patient is cured of the disease.
 These cancerous cells remain dormant for a time and lead to recurrence of cancer at a later stage.